HMS Canceaux (1764): Summer 1775

 Following her failures at Fort William and Mary, her involvement in Thompson’s War and the continued insurrection permeating thought the maritimes and New England’s coast, HMS Canceaux resumed the activities typical of a Royal Navy ship of the time.
 Her activities were primarily focused upon patrolling the coastline and preventing the illegal trade activities supported by colonial forces.
 Throughout the summer she fulfilled said function in order to enforce the laws and weaken the American efforts at insurrection.
 She captured many ships thought the summer including those smuggling between colonial ports and even those smuggling internationally.
 She habitually escorted captured ships and impressed crewmen regularly.
-While this period represents a time of far greater success for HMS Canceaux in securing the region and subordinating the colonial forces and ships, it is also a time of greater cruelty, at least when viewed through the perspective of a colonist.
-The norms inherent to the impressment of adversarial crews and the regular seizure property engrained the societal hatred of the British naval forces and had engendered mutual hatred between Henry Mowat and the colonial forces.